 While using micro-services, that’s not the case.

-All issues can be handled separately by figuring specific areas that need attention.
+All issues can be handled separately by figuring out specific areas that need attention.
 Simply put, you won’t have to write the entire code from scratch.
 This way, you’ll have higher efficiency and flexibility.
 Overall, it makes the process more reliable.

 For over two decades, ColdFusion has been the most popular choice for programming.
 Adobe’s backing ensures the language receives regular updates.
 While the company will focus on a multi-cloud strategy, it also believes in long term commitment for CF as a product.